Private, In-Home Tutoring in Riverdale, Georgia

-SchoolTutoring Academy’s tutoring programs for Riverdale students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Riverdale, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students of Riverdale attend Clayton County Public Schools.
 Teaching and learning follow Common Core Georgia Performance Standards (CCGPS).
 At every grade level, students are taught what they need to know at each grade level and prepared for the next grade and in their college bound goals.
 Students learn critical thinking and decision making in making connections between concepts and real-world application.